Preventing Unintentional Weight Loss

 - Dried fruit

-What is are weight gain smoothies or shakes?
-Weight gain smoothies are simply drinks with a lot of calories in a small volume- we call this calorically dense.
+Weight gain smoothies are simply smoothies with a lot of calories in a small volume- we call this calorically dense.
 You can buy them or make them.
 There are so many varieties you can make or buy.

 If you choose to buy weight gain smoothies or shakes from the store- look at the nutrition facts label for calories and protein.
 The more calories you can get per serving the better!
 The particular name brand doesn’t usually matter.
 These products can be expensive, so you don’t need to pay more for good advertising.